 Why such a big discussion about Product-Led Growth?

-For many, this isn’t necessarily a new discussion but a name to the strategy they’ve been executing for years.
+For many, this isn’t necessarily a new discussion but a name to the Go-to-Market strategy (GTM Strategy) they’ve been executing for years.

-For example, ActiveCampaign grew to more than 50,000 customers before investing heavily in a sales and marketing function.
+For example, ActiveCampaign grew to more than 50,000 customers before investing heavily in a sales and marketing efforts.

-We maximize the results from this strategy by keeping the complete customer experience top of mind.
+We maximize the results from this strategy by keeping the complete customer experience and value proposition top of mind.

-This spring we even announced our focus on Customer Experience Automation because we want to introduce that mindset, and a platform to deliver on it, to the world.
+This spring we even announced our focus on Customer Experience Automation because we want to introduce that mindset, and a platform to deliver on it, to our target markets.

 Free trial, Freemium model or Demo request?
 How would you choose the most appropriate and how?